Thursday 7th January 2021

 On up past all the cottages built by John Early Cook for his 'brickies' up to Brown's Corner.
 Brown's Shop was a hive of activity.
 Jack was busily slicing bacon while Maud sliced chunks of cheese with her wire cheese cutter and served customers with everything they needed - if they had enough coupons in their Ration Books that is.
 There were three prams parked outside his grocery shop.
 Meanwhile Vi in the sweet shop round the corner would be serving Liquorice Allsorts, R White's Lemonade, blocks of Walls Ice Cream and 5 Woodbines if you told her they were for your Dad!

-I emerged back onto the road just in time to see a free wheeling coal truck rolling across the road into the brickfield on the third track, the guy hanging on to the back with his other hand on the brake smiled.
+I emerged back onto the road just in time to see a free wheeling coal truck rolling across the road into the brickfield on the third rail track, the guy hanging on to the back with his other hand on the brake smiled.
 The large wooden gate across the road pivoted on its hinges which were buried into a concrete post - the post and hinges are still there.
 I waved at Bill in his signal box furiously winding the crossing gates open, the chunky steel gate stops popping up out of the road just in time.

 On to Aylings Corner covered in a liberal coating of cow dung which is now the junction of Blundel Lane and Oxdowne Close.
 I stopped under the gas lamp, looked in my paper bag and read somebody's Eagle.
 On along Blundel Lane to No 27 where I lived from 1947 to 1966.
 The powerful beam from the searchlight a couple of fields away bounced around in the clouds searching for enemy aircraft.
 I took the dog up to Poly Apes to check if we had a rabbit for lunch, how could I?
 Back up the new section of Blundel Lane, which I remember used to be a field full of cows, the smell from the smoke stack on the fish and chip van parked opposite No 9 on a Friday night was teasing - if you could find it in the smog.
 On up to the start of Steels Lane arriving at Little Heath Farm Cottages with an outside toilet where I was born in 1939 - not in the toilet!.
-I looked into the front garden just as the bomb arrived in the deckchair (see below).
+I looked into the front garden just as the bomb landed in the deckchair (see below).
 It was 4am on April 1st 1944, the blast demolished the cottages trapping my mother and I for hours in the rubble, we were probably given up for dead.
 My father and the family next door amazingly also survived without a scratch.
 The cottages are now rebuilt and have the same name.

-On up past Banjo Hussey's junk yard where I bought a few bits of bike and put them together to make a whole bike, I called it an ASP (all spare parts), my mates had AJS's, BSA's and BMW's.
+On up past Banjo Hussey's junk yard, next door, where I bought a few bits of bike and put them together to make a whole bike, I called it an ASP (all spare parts), my mates had AJS's, BSA's and BMW's.
 On past the entrance to The Oxshott Sports Club remembering all the characters in the Cricket, Bowls and Tennis Clubs, not forgetting the yearly mesmerising Oxshott Fete.
 I popped in to watch Percy with his pipe bowling his ball, Cyril taking out the opposition with his slow left arm round the wicket spin, the girls cracking hockey sticks and the archers on the far side trying to hit the bulls eye.

 A glance into The Withies next door where we used to live for a short while in 1945/6.
-On up to the Village Hall, now disappeared into the church car park, where we used to borrow books from the Library Room round the back.
+On up to the Village Hall, now disappeared into the church car park, where we used to hold Whist Drives and borrow books from the Library Room round the back.
 We also danced around the hall to the strains of Tommy's windup gramophone at The Old Tyme Dance Club on a Monday night.
 On past the Church where I used to be in the choir.
 A long pause at The Oxshott (Mens) Club opposite the church where I spent many a happy year round the snooker table with the curtains tightly closed on a lovely summer evening.

 Carrying on up Oakshade Road past Potters Croft, The Pottery Studio hiding in the orchard run by the Wren family - it was The News Chronicle for them.
 A glance over to Trenchard and Arlidge at the top of Oakshade Road which morphed into Geoff Osman's electrical shop where I took my grandparents glass lead/acid accumulator to be charged up so they could listen to Tommy Handley on the radio (no electricity in The Brambles).
 I collected the accumulator, hooked the handle over the handlebars of my ASP and cycled back to The Brambles.
 On to the High Street, trying to avoid memories of The Vic.
 Ginger the horse emerged from the bakery dragging his wagon with Bert and Pete aboard delivering bread around the village.